andrewharmellaw/andrewharmellaw.github.com/_posts/2017-01-20-gelfands-algebra-chunk-11-factoring-to-zero.md

 Here we're learning how to use our funamental rules of powers knowledge (from [Chunk 5](https://andrewharmellaw.github.io/2016/12/10/gelfands-algebra-chunk-5-powers)) to allow us to spot a way to massage things into our difference-of-squares again.

-Here we need to convert {% m %}3b^2{% em %} into a "perfect" square.
-(That's something which is squared to you and I, at this point anyway.)
-It might sound a trifle complicated, but really it's a series of incredibly simple steps.
+Here we need to convert {% m %}3b^2{% em %} into a "perfect" square.{% sidenote 'sn-id-whatever' "That's something which is squared to you and I, at this point anyway." %}  It might sound a trifle complicated, but really it's a series of incredibly simple steps.
 The aim is to square root everything, and then square it all again.
 To do that you need to split things up a bit and remember that the square root of a value squared is simply the value itself.

 I'm going to go s-u-p-e-r s-l-o-w on this one just to check you're following.